 The scale of disaster in Puerto Rico requires all of us to support islanders and displaced families in what is unquestionably a long journey towards a just recovery.
 HF believes that nonprofit agencies, local organizations, and community-based partnerships are in the best position to steer the recovery and rebuilding of Puerto Rico.
 HF has committed $30 million to support groups and initiatives across the island that are delivering ground-up, innovative projects – all built around long-term recovery, resiliency, sustainability, and increased self-sufficiency and community empowerment.

-Over 110 trusted groups and initiatives across the island are being funded with an average grant of $ 100,000 dollars.
+Over 116 initiatives and local groups across the island have been funded with an average grant of $100,000 dollars.
 Many of the groups and initiatives have been funded for multiple cycles.

 30 Million Dollars and Counting Invested